 OAuth provides a method for clients to access a protected resource on behalf of a resource owner.
-Before a client can access a protected resource, it must first obtain authorization (access grant) from the resource owner and then exchange the access grant for an access token (representing the grant's scope, duration, and other attributes).
+In the general case, before a client can access a protected resource, it must first obtain an authorization grant from the resource owner and then exchange the authorization grant for an access token.
+The access token represents the grant's scope, duration, and other attributes granted by the authorization grant.
 The client accesses the protected resource by presenting the access token to the resource server.
+In some cases, a client can directly present its own credentials to an authorization server to obtain an access token without having to first obtain an authorization grant from a resource owner.